craigtaub/craigtaub.dev/src/markdown-pages/nodejs-vs-golang-aws-costing.md

 Let us assume Golang is twice as fast as NodeJS - many different benchmarks do support a similar theory.

-Of the £2k bill £1.5k is the "on-demand per instance hour" (the rest is related to NatGateway), so that is brough down to £750.
+Of the £2k bill £1.5k is the "on-demand per instance hour" (the rest is related to NatGateway), so that is brought down to £750.
 So the total EC2 bill is £1,250.
 Down from £2k.

 ### Fargate